aicis/fresco/demos/psi/Readme.md

 actual run of the protocol suite.
 A file is created which contains the needed preprocessed material.
 This file is needed by the actual TinyTables computation.

 The last target runs the actual MPC computation and releases a result.
+The result should be read as a concatinated list of all the inputs, where each has been deterministicly encrypted using AES within MPC.
+This means that if some of the first half's hex strings are equal to the second half, there is an intersection for that number.
+Indices are kept, so for the demo inputs, you should be able to observe equality for index 1,2,3 and 7.